-EnPass is like a fresh breeze in a blistering hot day.
+The EnPass password manager is like a fresh breeze on a blistering hot day.

 EnPass is a unique password saving tool that works entirely offline.
 And after Sticky Password, it is the only program that introduces biometric authentication in its security armor.

 The EnPass password manager also supports smartwatches and allows you to access your password vault straight from your wrist.

 Now, apart from all these flashy functions, the software is a complete beast when it comes to securing your sensitive data.
 It easily compares with other password manager apps such as Zoho Vault, Keepass, Roboform, Lastpass, and Dashlane premium.

 It uses the open-source cryptographic encryption engine SQLCipher to protect your files and offers a boatload of features that you expect from any premium password manager.

 And all these at a ridiculously low price that could beat even the cheapest program in this category.

 With this Enpass review, we’ll take a look at the pros and cons of the software.

 #1.
 Not just for password managers but for any application out there, no matter what it caters to, usability is the key.
 And EnPass nails this section.

 EnPass is available for Windows and Mac, as well as iOS and Android mobile devices.
 It also offers extensions for web browsers.